gerixx/gfork/README.md

  * Permission to use Java Reflection.
  * Permission to create, read and write temporary files.
  * Permission to establish socket connections and listeners.

+Limitation:

+ * A task has no access to the origin application state.

 Object Serialization is needed to pass a task object to the internal `ForkRunner` that implements the main method to launch a fork. `ForkRunner` invokes the chosen task method via Java Reflection.
 Vice versa the task object,